 2. Ocular Allergies

 If you are waking up with blurry vision in one eye or both eyes, eye allergies might be the reason.
-Your eyes may become dry, watery, itchy, or swollen, which then could make you wake up with blurry vision in the morning.
+Your eyes may become dry, watery, itchy, or swollen, which then could make you wake up with a blurry vision in the morning.
 If you are allergic to dust mites, pet dander, and detergent used to wash the bedding, it is possible to have blurry vision along with other symptoms of eye allergy.

 3. Sleeping with the ceiling fan on

-If you have a habit of sleeping with a fan on, it is not good for eye health.
+If you have a habit of sleeping with a fan on, it is not good for your eye health.
 The movement of air dries out the skin and eyes.
 The temperature might help you to have a good night, but this might be the major cause of eye irritation and you might be waking up with blurry vision.